Meet Our Staff

 Founder - Director (She/Her)

-I lead the incredible and dynamic Hummingbird Project, and work closely with our Hummingbird Young Leaders to make sure our work is centred around the ideas and feedback of young people with lived experience.
+I lead the incredible Hummingbird Project, and work closely with our Hummingbird Young Leaders to make sure our work is centred around the ideas and feedback of young people with lived experience.

 Prior to setting up the Hummingbird Project in 2015, my work has largely been on the frontline.
-Mostly in child protection and with adults and children who have experienced domestic and sexual violence but also supporting those living with HIV.
+Mostly in child protection and with adults and children who have experienced domestic and sexual violence.

 I have always been involved in activism and believe strongly in the power of hope, solidarity and collective action.

-I have special interests in social justice, anti-racist practice and intersectional feminism.
+I have special interests in social justice, anti-oppressive practices and intersectional feminism.

 'I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”